drceph/petroleumgenerator/README.md

 I've modelled this generator on the EU conversion rates on the Bio Generator in the Forestry mod.

 A bucket of oil will produce 30,000 EU at 10EU/t
-A bucket of fuel will produce 200,000 EU at 20EU/t
+A bucket of fuel will produce 300,000 EU at 20EU/t

 Note 1: These values were derived by looking at the MJ output of oil compared to biomass, and of fuel compared to biofuel.
-Then a small boost due to oil being a non-renewable energy source.
+Then a boost due to oil being a non-renewable energy source.
 Note 2: They have been tweaked slightly to make everything work nicely in integer space.
 Note 3: Notice that the power ratio between fuel and oil is 10:1, conserving the BC power differential (currently slightly better until I get around to an EU refinery mod!)